saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/testcafe.md

 ### `browserName`

 __Description__: Name of desired browser.
-Although Testcafe supports triggering one test in multiple browsers, it'd better here to split them into every suite to indicate each suite has its own test point.
+Although Testcafe supports triggering one test in multiple browsers, it is better here to split them into every suite to indicate each suite has its own test point.

 __Type__: *string*